Ceici92/CeciliasBlog/content/posts/Lab2.md

 ![alt Text](https://user-images.githubusercontent.com/71452847/95080701-c7586280-0718-11eb-88fc-049bce9a7403.png "Rigidbody")

-I added the Player Input to the player and the input actions, in order to use the pre-defined moving commands :
+I added the Player Input to the player and the Input Actions, in order to use the pre-defined moving commands :

 ![alt Text](https://user-images.githubusercontent.com/71452847/95080707-cb848000-0718-11eb-91a0-65558b2b4372.png "Player Input")